mwarning/KadNode/misc/manpage.md

   * `--query-tld` *domain*
     Top level domain used to filter queries to be resolved by KadNode.
     Set to empty string to match all.
-(Default: ".p2p")
+    Default: `.p2p`

   * `--verbosity` *level*
-    Verbosity level: quiet, verbose or debug (Default: verbose).
+    Verbosity level quiet, verbose or debug.
+    Default: `verbose`

   * `--pidfile` *file-path*
     Write process pid to a file.